HardikJainGit/FIR-Filter-Verilog/README.md

 ## Frequency Details
 - The original sine wave is generated at 1 Hz and sampled at 5 Hz following *Nyquist* criterion giving 32 samples for one cycle
 - The waves generated in vivado have time period 32 * T_clk = 32 * 20ns = 640ns
-- The filtered bitstream is again reconstructed with the same sampling frequency of 5 Hz to retain the 1 Hz original signal.
+- The filtered bitstream is again reconstructed with the same sampling frequency of 5 Hz to retain the 1 Hz original signal

 ## Original Sine Wave Generated in MATLAB Filtered in Vivado Xilinx